-The Richard T. Johnson Division of Neuroimmunology and Neurological Infections has been established to promote outstanding patient care and research for immune and infectious disorders of the nervous system through training of clinical and basic science researchers, developing and providing diagnostic services, consultation services and helping develop new modes of treatment.
+The Richard T. Johnson Division of Neuroimmunology and Neurological Infections provides outstanding patient care and research for immune disorders and infections of the nervous system.
+Led by Peter A. Calabresi, M.D., our team includes neurologists and physicians from related fields.
+We develop and provide diagnostic services, offer consultations, train clinical and basic science researchers and help develop new modes of treatment.